-As is demonstrated in the above, 2-cocyles on locally compact groups give us more of Banach/operator algebras, namely twisted group/measure algebras and twisted group $C^*$-algebras and group von Neumann algebras, which are different from the (quantum) group cases, and they have been studied extensively (see \cite{Packer} and the continued works for example).
-However, analogues of the Fourier(-Stieltjes) algebra and the associated multiplier algebra received relatively little attention upto now.
-One exception could be the study of twisted Fourier spaces on discrete groups and the corresponding twisted multiplier space by B\'edos/Conti \cite{BC2009} with the focus on Fourier series approach excluding the associated Fourier-Stieltjes space.
-Moreover, the case of general locally compact groups has not been covered in the literature.
+As is demonstrated above, 2-cocyles on locally compact groups give us more of Banach/operator algebras, namely twisted group/measure algebras and twisted group $C^*$-algebras and group von Neumann algebras, which are different from the (quantum) group cases, and they have been studied extensively (see \cite{Packer} and the continued works for example).
+However, analogues of the Fourier(-Stieltjes) algebra and the associated multiplier algebra received relatively little attention until now, except the case of discrete groups by B\'edos/Conti \cite{BC2009, BC2016-2}.
 It is our main goal to initiate a systematic study on the twisted Fourier(-Stieltjes) spaces and their associated multiplier spaces for any locally compact group.
 Note that we use the expression ``Fourier(-Stieltjes) spaces'' instead of ``Fourier(-Stieltjes) algebras'' since they do not carry Banach algebra structures with respect to the canonical operations in general.
 Instead, they carry bimodule structures with respect to the usual (untwisted) Fourier(-Stieltjes) algebras of the same underlying group.
-This fundamental difference leads us to consider multiplier spaces between the usual Fourier algebra and the twisted Fourier space (see Section \ref{sec-twisted-multiplier} for the details), which turn out to be the right object to establish a twisted version of the result of Bo\.{z}ejko/Losert/Ruan (\cite{Boz85, Losert, Ruan-unpub}) characterizing amenability through the associated multiplier spaces.
+This fundamental difference leads us to consider multiplier spaces between the usual Fourier algebra and the twisted Fourier space (see Section \ref{sec-twisted-multiplier} for the details), which turn out to be the right object to establish a twisted version of the results of Nebbia, Fendler, Bo\.{z}ejko, Losert and Ruan \cite{Nebbia, Boz85, Losert, Ruan-unpub} characterizing amenability through the associated multiplier spaces.